act-rules/act-rules.github.io/_rules/link-non-empty-accessible-name-c487ae.md

     passed: further testing needed
     inapplicable: further testing needed wcag20:1.1.1: # Non-text content (A)
     secondary: This success criterion is **related** to this rule.
-This happens for HTML `area` elements which are both links and as non-text content.
+This is because HTML `area` elements are both links and non-text content.
 Most failed examples satisfy this success criterion.
 input_aspects:
   - Accessibility Tree
   - DOM Tree